mreyers/academic-kickstart/content/author/admin/_index.md

 I am a Masters Student of Statistics under the supervision of Dr. Tim Swartz.
 My thesis will focus on Sports Analytics and Data Science, two of my primary research interests.
 Outside of research, I currently act as a Co-President for Burnaby Mountain Toastmasters and as an executive member for the SFU Sports Analytics Club.

+I like to keep myself busy and contribute to the communities I engage with regularly.
+You can find whatever has been occupying my free time in #posts.
+The rest of my work, more closely related to research and school, can then be found in #projects.